thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

 policy set controller only checks for violations in clusters that include the policy set placement.

+**Notes:**

+- The Red Hat Advanced Cluster Management sample policy set uses cluster placement.
+If you use cluster placement, bind the namespace containing the policy to the managed cluster set.
+See Deploying policies to your cluster for more details on using cluster placement.

+- In order to use a `Placement` resource, a `ManagedClusterSet` resource must be bound to the namespace of the `Placement` resource with a `ManagedClusterSetBinding` resource.
+Refer to Creating a ManagedClusterSetBinding resource for additional details.

 #### Policy set YAML structure

 Your policy set might resemble the following YAML file: